-CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE Mobility Society BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL to increase the adoption of zero-emission vehicles-battery electric and fuel-cell electric (EVs and FCEVs)-and to promote the use of renewable energy to power these technologies.
+CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE Mobility Society BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & Internal control

 Nissan is advancing technological development on the basis of a zero-emission future scenario.
 Specifically, it is concentrating its efforts on two pillars: zero emission, which involves widespread use of zero-emission vehicles in a holistic approach to promote a sustainable society; and PURE DRIVE, ■ which reduces CO2 emissions by developing fuel-efficient internal combustion engine technologies and introducing them to the market.
+Nissan has also calculated that it needs to reduce CO2 emissions from

-Nissan has also calculated that it needs to reduce CO_2 emissions from its corporate activities by 80% by 2050 compared with 2005 levels.
+Click here for more information on PURE DRIVE. its corporate activities by 80% by 2050 compared with 2005 levels.
 Accordingly, it plans to continue its energy efficiency measures, leverage the power storage ability of EV batteries and expand its use of renewable energy.